Features are the main draw of Dairy, and they power a lot of the additional

 number of lines of code to the examples, and it would just add noise to what

 this is being demonstrated.
-If you don’t like Dairy Controller
+If you don’t like Dairy Controllers, then you

 could finish off this class and use it.
 This could easily be done with a